AndreasBriese/breeze/README.md

 Then the attacker will reach the point, that he cannot reverse calculate the preceeding state because of (S2) and the above 'IEEE 754 dilemma':

-    'IEEE 754 dilemma' for float numbers d with 0 < d < 1: mostly x != 1 - (1 - x) but if and only if x can be represented exactly by 1/2 + 1/2^2+ .. + 1/2^len(mantissa) x == 1 - (1 - x)
+    'IEEE 754 dilemma' for float numbers d with 0 < d < 1: mostly x != 1 - (1 - x)
+	but if and only if x can be represented exactly by 1/2 + 1/2^2+ .. + 1/2^len(mantissa)
+	then x == 1 - (1 - x)

-(S2) results in an information loss each time of roundTrip.
+(S2) results in a hard to recover information loss each time of roundTrip.
 In this distinct the breeze algorithm is likely to be an "one-way function".

 **5.)
 Calculate the next output with insights into all internal states**